 - Unknown canine athlete performance issues

 Benefits of Canine Massage

 - Reduces levels of anxiety, nervousness and depression.

 - Improves joint health and function

 - Restores muscle function

-- By breaking the pain cycle massage successfully offers pain management for dogs with arthritis, hip or elbow dysplasia, spondylosis, luxating patella and cruciate injury
+- Breaking the pain cycle massage successfully offers pain management for arthritis, hip/elbow dysplasia, cruciate injury spondylosis, and luxating patella

 - Reduces inflammation

 - Gives a dog back their “sparkle” and zest for life.